 Costly price to change school name signs to Liberty Magnet

-BATON ROUGE - Even though Lee High School's name has been officially changed to Liberty Magnet, the name Lee is still the name on the campus.
+BATON ROUGE - Even though Lee High School's name has been officially changed to Liberty High, the name Lee is still the name on the campus.

 "We do not need oppressive symbols in the school across our communities," East Baton Rouge School Board member Dadrius Lanus said.